 “They ended up at a church,” Lemon said.
 “I didn’t even know they were going to a church. ...
 Other journalists started going in, and I went in.”

 During his livestream, Lemon spoke with the church’s lead pastor, Jonathan Parnell, as protesters gathered inside.
-Parnell said he repeatedly asked demonstrators to leave and that they refused.
+Parnell said that he repeatedly asked demonstrators to leave and that they refused.

 Lemon cited First Amendment protections for speech and assembly, while Parnell responded that his priority was protecting the congregation and his family.